Thompson runs for 3 TDs as No. 22 K-State routs Kansas 38-10

 WOODLAND’S MOMENT

-U.S. Open champion Gary Woodland, a Topeka native who played briefly at Kansas, was honored early in the game.
+U.S. Open champion Gary Woodland, a Topeka native who played golf at KU, was honored early in the game.
 It was the one moment that Kansas State and Kansas fans both cheered.

 THE TAKEAWAY